-The administration at the Department of Informatics at the University of Bergen organises one meeting each semester for women scientists and master’s students.
+The administration at the Department of Informatics at the University of Bergen organizes annual meetings for women scientists and students.
 The main purpose is to establish social networks, but the gatherings are also used to inform female employees of arrangements or measures that might be relevant.
 In addition, it is an informal forum for discussing departmental matters.

 University mentor programmes and networks

 About the network activities: The universities of Oslo andTrondheim have mentor programmes in order to back women researchers.
 Several of the programmes focus on networking.